kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 8: Create Gold Table and Insert Data

-1. Navigate back to SQL Developer browser tab for the AI Lakehouse database aidp-db, that you created in Lab 1.
+1. Navigate back to SQL Developer browser tab for the AI Lakehouse database "aidp-db", that you created in Lab 1.
 Ensure that you can see the GOLD\_XX user in the top right of the screen.

-Create the AIRLINE_SAMPLE_GOLD table
+Create the AIRLINE\_SAMPLE\_GOLD table

 Paste the following SQL statement in the Worksheet and click the 'Run Statement' button